How Rush University Medical Center Saved $1M in OR Supply Spend

 .

-QSight® takes care of managing inventory so that clinicians can take care of patients.
+QSight® takes care of managing healthcare inventory so that clinicians can take care of patients.

 Rush University Medical Center is an academic medical center with over 600 beds.
 Named a top U.S. hospital by U.S. News and World Report, Rush is nationally ranked fifth in adult specialties and rated high performing in three adult specialties and six procedures and conditions.